VENOUS INSUFFICIENCY EXPLAINED

 - Avoid clothes that are tight around the waist, groin or legs

-- Avoid shoes that limit use of calf muscles (i.e., high heels)
+- Avoid shoes that limit the use of calf muscles (i.e., high heels)

 - Eat a diet low in salt and rich in high-fiber foods